famutimine/pdcscore/README.md

 This paper offers a gentle, yet detailed introduction to the topic, and will serve as a reference to anyone new to the subject.

-Current update accounts for 6 months washout period and is optimized for multiprocessing large datasets.
+Current update is optimized for multiprocessing large datasets.

 Please use as described below: